huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 Once you have created the space, you'll see the `Building` status and once it becomes `Running` your space is ready to go.
 If you don't see the Argilla login UI refresh the page.

-You'll see the login screen where you need to use either argilla or team with the default passwords (1234).
-Remember you can change the passwords using secret variables.
-If you get a 500 error when introducing the credentials, make sure you have correctly introduce the password.
+You'll see the login screen.
+The Space is configured with two users: `argilla` and `team` with the same default password: `1234`.
+If you get a 500 error after login, make sure you have correctly introduce the user and password.
+To secure your Space, you can change the passwords and API keys using secret variables as explained in the next section.

+## Set up passwords and API keys using secrets (optional)

 <Tip>
 For quick experimentation, you can jump directly into the next section.
-If you want to add access restrictions, go to the "Setting up secret environment variables" at the end of this document.
-Setting up secret variables is recommended for longer-term usage.
+If you want to secure your space and for longer-term usage, setting up secret variables is recommended.
 </Tip>

+The Space template provides a way to set up different **optional settings** focusing on securing your Argilla Space.

+To set up these secrets, you can go to the Settings tab on your created Space.
+Make sure to save these values somewhere for later use.

+The template space has two users: `team` and `argilla`.
+The username `team` corresponds to the root user, who can upload datasets and access any workspace within your Argilla Space.
+The username `argilla` is a normal user with access to the `team` workspace and its own workspace called `argilla`.

+Currently, these user names can't be configured.
+The passwords and API keys to upload, read, update, and delete datasets can be configured using the following secrets:

+- `ARGILLA_API_KEY`: Argilla provides a Python library to interact with the app (read, write, and update data, log model predictions, etc.).
+If you don't set this variable, the library and your app will use the default API key.
+If you want to secure your Space for reading and writing data, we recommend you to set up this variable.
+The API key you choose can be any string of your choice and you can check an online generator if you like.

+- `ARGILLA_PASSWORD`: This sets a custom password for login into the app with the `argilla` username.
+The default password is `1234`.
+By setting up a custom password you can use your own password to login into the app.

+- `TEAM_API_KEY`: This sets the root user's API key.
+The API key you choose can be any string of your choice and you can check an online generator if you like.

+- `TEAM_PASSWORD`: This sets a custom password for login into the app with the `team` username.
+The default password is `1234`.
+By setting up a custom password you can use your own password to login into the app.

+The combination of these secret variables gives you the following setup options:

+1. *I want to avoid that anyone without the API keys can add, delete, or update datasets using the Python client*: You need to setup `ARGILLA_API_KEY` and `TEAM_API_KEY`.
+2. *Additionally, I want to avoid that the `argilla` username can delete datasets from the UI*: You need to setup `TEAM_PASSWORD` and use `TEAM_API_KEY` with the Python Client.
+This option might be interesting if you want to control dataset management but want anyone to browse your datasets using the `argilla` user.
+3. *Additionally, I want to avoid that anyone without password can browse my datasets with the `argilla` user*: You need to setup `ARGILLA_PASSWORD`.
+In this case, you can use `ARGILLA_API_KEY` and/or `TEAM_API_KEY` with the Python Client depending on your needs for dataset deletion rights.

+Additionally, the `LOAD_DATASETS` will let you configure the sample datasets that will be pre-loaded.
+The default value is `single` and the supported values for this variable are:
+    1. `single`: Load single datasets for TextClassification task.
+    2. `full`: Load all the sample datasets for NLP tasks (TokenClassification, TextClassification, Text2Text)
+    3. `none`: No datasets being loaded.

 ## How to upload data

 Once your Argilla Space is running:

 1. You need to find the Space Direct URL under the "Embed this Space" option (top right, see screenshot below).
 2. This URL gives you access to a full-screen Argilla UI for data labelling.
-You will use this URL as the `api_url` parameter for connecting the argilla Python client.
+This is the URL you will use as the `api_url` parameter for connecting the argilla Python client in order to read and write data programmatically.
 3. You are now ready to upload your first dataset into Argilla.

 <div class="flex justify-center">